Skip to main content

 Cuban Bridal Fashion Traditions

-Traditional Cuban bridal gowns feature lightweight fabrics like silk, tulle, and Alençon lace, designed for comfort in 80-95°F temperatures with 70% humidity.
+Traditional Cuban bridal gowns feature lightweight fabrics like silk, tulle, and Alencon lace, designed for comfort in 80-95 degrees Fahrenheit temperatures with high humidity.

 Bridal attire components: